Skip to main content

 Home Department: Middle East and North African Studies

-Xena Amro is a Ph.D. student in Comparative Literary Studies, with a home department in Middle East and North African Studies.
-She is a Mellon Cluster Fellow in Global Avant-Garde and Modernist Studies.
-She is a graduate assistant at the Institute for the Study of Islamic Thought in Africa, and she is also the coordinator of the Language Curricula and Gender working group at the Buffett Institute for Global Affairs.
+Xena Amro is a Ph.D. candidate in Comparative Literary Studies with a focus on pre-modern Arabic literature, literary epistles, Islamic philosophy, skepticism, and nineteenth-century travelogues.
+Her home department is Middle East and North African Studies, and she is a Mellon Cluster Fellow in Global Avant-Garde and Modernist Studies.
+She also serves as the graduate assistant at the Institute for the Study of Islamic Thought in Africa and chairs the graduate student committee on the American Comparative Literature Association (ACLA) Advisory Board.

-Xena has a chapter contribution in an edited volume on al-Shidyāq to be published with Barbara Winckler in Reichert Verlag.
-She is the organizer of the translation symposium, "Translation Practices Across Institutional Borders: From the Scholar to the Public," which took place in January 2023, co-sponsored by the Comparative Literary Studies, the Institute for the Study of Islamic Thought in Africa, the Department of Asian Languages and Cultures, and the Alice Kaplan Institute for the Humanities.
+In January 2023, Xena organized the symposium Translation Practices Across Institutional Borders: From the Scholar to the Public, co-sponsored by Comparative Literary Studies, the Institute for the Study of Islamic Thought in Africa, the Department of Asian Languages and Cultures, and the Alice Kaplan Institute for the Humanities.